Geo-StarLab/StarDEM/README.md

 # PyDEM

-An open sourced Discrete Element Method software based on Python.
+An open sourced Discrete Element Method (DEM) software based on Python.

+This is a very simple DEM code for DEM beginners.

+Due to the low efficiency of Python, it is hard to apply this software to large scale problems which usually involves tons of particles.

 ## Environment requird
 Python 3.x